V1CeVersaa/V1CeVersaa.github.io/docs/Computer Science/Algorithm/03 Trees.md

 A **binary tree** is a tree in which no node can have more than two children.

 **Expression Trees**: a binary tree used to represent expressions.
-Intresting.
+Interesting.

 ### 3.1.1 Node Implementation